[FUSE] Upgrade llfuse to 1.2, fix deadlock in test suite

 2017-06-26 16:57:26 arvados.arvados_fuse ERROR: Unhandled exception during FUSE operation Traceback (most recent call last): File "/usr/src/arvados/services/fuse/arvados_fuse/__init__.py", line 293, in catch_exceptions_wrapper return orig_func(self, *args, **kwargs) File "/usr/src/arvados/services/fuse/arvados_fuse/__init__.py", line 370, in destroy if llfuse.lock.acquire(): File "src/misc.pxi", line 173, in llfuse.Lock.acquire (src/llfuse.c:26550) RuntimeError: Global lock cannot be acquired more than once Exception in thread Thread-3: Traceback (most recent call last): File "/usr/lib/python2.7/threading.py", line 810, in __bootstrap_inner self.run() File "/usr/lib/python2.7/threading.py", line 763, in run self.__target(*self.__args, **self.__kwargs) File "/usr/src/arvados/services/fuse/arvados_fuse/command.py", line 142, in <lambda> self.llfuse_thread = threading.Thread(None, lambda: self._llfuse_main()) File "/usr/src/arvados/services/fuse/arvados_fuse/command.py", line 378, in _llfuse_main llfuse.close() File "src/fuse_api.pxi", line 524, in llfuse.close (src/llfuse.c:38158) File "src/handlers.pxi", line 23, in llfuse.fuse_destroy (src/llfuse.c:7084) File "src/handlers.pxi", line 24, in llfuse.fuse_destroy (src/llfuse.c:7034) File "/usr/src/arvados/services/fuse/arvados_fuse/__init__.py", line 306, in catch_exceptions_wrapper raise llfuse.FUSEError(errno.EIO) FUSEError: Input/output error

-#11 Updated by Peter Amstutz almost 2 years ago
+#11 Updated by Peter Amstutz about 2 years ago

 According to gdb, this is where it hangs: